 - If you want your carrots nice and soft, cut larger carrots in half or quarters for faster roasting

 If you love this recipe, try maple roasted butternut squash or for more savory flavor pork belly brussels sprouts are crisp and salty.
 If you're looking for dinner inspiration, these walnut dijon crusted pork chops cook in the oven at the same temperature and for roughly the same amount of time as honey ginger carrots!

 Roasted Honey Ginger Carrots

-Preheat oven to 375F.
-Peel carrots, cut larger carrots in halves or quarters.
-In a small bowl, combine honey and ginger.
+- Preheat oven to 400°F. Peel carrots, cut larger carrots in halves or quarters.
+In a small bowl, combine ¼ cup honey and grated ginger.

-Arrange carrots on a baking sheet lined with parchment paper or sprayed with cooking spray.
+- Arrange carrots on a baking sheet lined with parchment paper.
+If cooking directly on the sheet tray, spray it lightly with cooking spray or a brush of oil.
 Pour the honey-ginger glaze over carrots, mixing thoroughly so all pieces are coated.

-Optional: Sprinkle with toasted, slivered almonds after plating.
+- Optional: Sprinkle with slivered almonds after plating.

 - Using a baking sheet with an edge is recommended as the carrots will release water and honey mixture will loosen.

 - Baking time may vary depending on the size of the carrots.